 He sat up with a start, staggered to his feet, looked around.
 But she was nowhere to be seen.
 The little bitch.
 Bracing himself against a tree, he spat and wiped his mouth.
 He immediately patted at his belt, checking his weapons.
 His dagger was missing.
 He swept around, looking for it, but it was gone.
 A small smile tugged at his lips.
 She was more resourceful than he gave her credit for.
 He liked that in a woman.

 Yawning, he rubbed at his face.
-He couldn’t hear his brothers anymore, no doubt comatose with sex and drink.
+He couldn’t hear his brothers anymore, no doubt comatose with fucking and drink.
 As he should be.
 He shook his head.
 Still a touch dizzy but he was sober enough.
 Sober enough to track down the little bitch before she did something stupid or fell into someone else’s hands.

 He spat again, clucked his tongue at the sour taste of old ale.
 How he hated slippery seconds.